Alexander Alexeyev (ice hockey)

-Alexander Alexandrovich Alexeyev (Александр Александрович Алексеев; born 15 November 1999) is a Russian professional ice hockey defenceman for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract with the Pittsburgh Penguins of the National Hockey League (NHL).
-He was drafted 31st overall by the Washington Capitals in the 2018 NHL Entry Draft.
+Alexander Alexandrovich Alexeyev (Александр Александрович Алексеев; born 15 November 1999) is a Russian professional ice hockey defenceman for Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).
+He was drafted 31st overall by the Washington Capitals in the 2018 NHL entry draft.

 Early life

 Alexeyev was born on 15 November 1999 in Saint Petersburg, Russia.

 Playing career

 Junior

 Alexeyev was drafted in the first round, third overall, by the Metallurg Novokuznetsk in the 2016 Kontinental Hockey League draft.
 He was later selected by the Red Deer Rebels in the Canadian Hockey League Import Draft and chose to move to North America to play hockey.

 Upon joining the Red Deer Rebels for the 2016–17 season, Alexeyev quickly began playing top minutes for the team.
-He was identified as a B prospect by Central Scouting in October and named as a prospect to watch for the 2018 NHL Entry Draft.
+He was identified as a B prospect by Central Scouting in October and named as a prospect to watch for the 2018 NHL entry draft.
 Alexeyev was the most productive rookie on the team before he suffered an upper body injury in October.
 He subsequently missed nearly an entire month of games before returning on 22 November.
 He then suffered another injury in January and missed the remainder of the season while recovering from the surgery.
 During his time recovering, he also graduated from high school and worked on his English language skills.
 Prior to the injury, Alexeyev had tallied nine points through 10 games and ended with a total of 21 points in 41 games.

 Alexeyev returned to the Rebels lineup for the 2017–18 season but missed significant time due to personal matters and a shoulder injury.
 He suffered the shoulder injury early in October and was quickly listed as week-to-week following an MRI.
 He returned to the Rebels lineup and broke out offensively, quickly surpassing his previous season's totals.
 However, his output slowed down when he missed three weeks of games due to his mother's death.
 As a result of another injury, Alexeyev was limited to three post-season games during the WHL playoffs but he tallied two goals and three assists during this time against the Lethbridge Hurricanes.
 Alexeyev finished the season with seven goals and 30 assists through 45 games but was wary of his draft position due to his missed time.